On this page:

 _filename

-When you use RUN command the output to the screen is more verbose than with the underscore version.
+When you use the RUN command the output to the screen is more verbose than with the underscore version.

 How to run a script in a loop will be discussed in the next chapter, Loops.